 The collared peccary (Tayassu tajacu), commonly known as the javelina, is found as far south as Argentina and as far north as Texas, New Mexico, and Arizona.
 Collared peccaries are in the even-toed, hoofed mammal order of Artiodactyla.
-Javelinas are mistaken for pigs, but they are in a different family than pigs.
+Javelina are mistaken for pigs, but they are in a different family than pigs.
 There are several differences between the two animals, detailed below:

 Javelina hides were shipped east and to Europe for gloves and hairbrushes in the late 1800's and early 1900's.
 The hides were used as barter in many trading posts along the U.S./ Mexico border.
-Since the 1940's, javelinas have been considered a sporting game animal in Texas, providing income for landowners and the State of Texas for the hunter's fee.
-In Big Bend National Park, javelinas are protected.
+Since the 1940's, javelina have been considered a sporting game animal in Texas, providing income for landowners and the State of Texas by way of hunter's fees.
+Within Big Bend National Park, javelina are protected.